dib-lab/2020-ibd/docs/main.md

 **Differential abundance** We used differential abundance analysis to determine which protein sequences in each pangenome were differentially abundant in IBD subtype.
 We used diginorm on each spacegraphcats query neighborhood implemented in khmer as `normalize-by-median.py` with parameters `-k 20 -C 20` [@crusoe2015].
-We then combined all query neighborhoods from a single query and used Plass `assemble` with parameter `--min-length 25` to assemble each pangenome in amino acid space [@steinegger2019protein].
+We then assembled each neighborhood from a single query with `megahit` using default parameters [CITATION:megahit], and annotated each assembly using prokka [CITATION: prokka].
-We used CD-HIT to cluster amino acid sequences within a pagenome at 90% identity and retained the representative sequence [@fu2012cd].
+We used CD-HIT to cluster nucleotide sequences within a pangenome at 90% identity and retained the representative sequence [@fu2012cd].
-To generate amino acid abundance for each metagenome sample for each pangenome, we used paladin to align query neighborhood reads to the pangenome amino acid representative sequences, and then used Salmon to quantify the number of reads aligned to each amino acid sequence [@westbrook2017paladin; @patro2020].
+We used Salmon to quantify the number of reads aligned to each representative gene sequence [CITATION:salmon].
 Using these abundances, we used the R package corncob to perform differential abundance analysis between IBD subtype, using the likelihood ratio test with the formula `study_accession + diagnosis` and the null formula `study_accession` [@martin2020modeling].
-We considered amino acid sequences with p values < .05 after bonferonni correction as statistically significant.
+We considered genes with p values < .05 after bonferonni correction as statistically significant.

-**Annotation of differentially abundant proteins** We used KofamScan to assign KEGG ortholog identifiers to each differentially abundant protein, and performed enrichment analysis using the R package clusterProfiler [@aramaki2020kofamkoala; @yu2012clusterprofiler].
+**Annotation of differentially abundant proteins** We used EggNog to annotate the representative sequences in each pangenome [CITATION:eggnog].
+We performed enrichment analysis using the R package clusterProfiler [@yu2012clusterprofiler].

 ## References